vanessakovalsky/terraform-training/azure/en-exercice-1-configure-provider.md

     [CONFIG …]
 }
 ```
-* PROVIDER: this is the name of a provider (here the `kubernetes` provider).
+* PROVIDER: this is the name of a provider (here the `azurerm` provider).
 * TYPE: this is the type of resources to create in this provider (here it is a namespace)
-* NAME: this is an identifier that you can use in Terraform code to refer to this resource (here `vanessakovalsky`)
+* NAME: this is an identifier that you can use in Terraform code to refer to this resource (here `demo`)
 * CONFIG: consists of one or more arguments specific to this resource, in our case:
-* metadata: these are the metadata of our K8s resource

 ## Launching the deployment
 * To start our deployment, we open a terminal and put in the folder containing our main.tf file